A static theory of promises: A motivation

-The value of this association is that promises are things that we use to form {\em expectations} of the behaviour of all manner of things.
+Promises are entities that we use to form {\em expectations} of the behaviour of all manner of things.
 Such expectations contribute to reducing our {\em uncertainty} about their behaviour, and this can apply as much to technology as to humans.
-We therefore take it as given that the concept of a promise is a useful one and consider next how one can formalize promises in the simplest and least assuming way.
+We therefore take it as given that the concept of a promise is a useful one, although still in need of a stable definition that is suitable as a basis for promise theory, and we consider next how one can formalize promises in the simplest and least assuming way.

+Producing a promise may be more effective in reducing uncertainty than putting forward an assertion that is stated with more certainty.
+Indeed if an expectation about a piece of technology or about an human or artificial agent is asserted with absolute certainty, or merely with some quantified probability of being valid, the question immediately arises how that knowledge has been obtained, thereby possibly increasing uncertainty rather than reducing it.

+Such existential questions do not arise within a community of users for a piece of technology that has been delivered in combination with a bundle of promises to its user, who may simply react to disappointing performance with a reduction of trust in the promiser.
+Future promises from that same source will be received with less optimism.
+Conversely, if the piece of equipment outperforms the promised performance that fact may lead to increased trust in the original promiser, causing increased confidence in forthcoming promises by the same agent.